 Setting up a local visit with your members of Congress:

 Here is an overview of the process of setting up a local visit with your member of Congress, refer here for more details.

 There are three stages to organizing an effective visit: preparation, the meeting, and follow up.

-Be prepared.
-Members of Congress appreciate you coming to them about your issue.
-They appreciate it even more when you are aware of how they have supported your issue.
+Preparing for the meeting includes requesting the meeting and the background research that you do prior to the meeting.
 Before you meet face-to-face do your homework and check their stance on the issue you are talking to them about and look up their voting record on the issue.
 You can find most of this information from their website.

-Finally—do no harm.
-This is the first rule when meeting with a member of Congress.
+At the meeting, start by thanking the person for their time.
+Communicate your prepared message.
+Try to keep this a conversation; leave space for them to ask questions.
+Remember this rule: do no harm.
 You want to make sure your issue gets a positive reception and that you do not cut your line of communication to your member of Congress.

 You must follow-up after your visit.
 Thank the person for their time again, reiterate your issue, and provide any additional information you promised during the meeting.